Eloquii Taps Plus-Size Hijabi Model Leah Vernon As The Face Of Its New Line

 While a yellow, sequin gown may seem hardly functional in a pandemic, according to Vernon, it’s exactly why she designed it.
 "In the beginning of the lockdown, I'm not going to lie, I was in sweats and raggedy hoodies,” she says.
 “But, I knew that I needed to stay on track and that in order to keep a sense of normalcy that I'd have to continue doing what I always do.”
 Now, she tends to straddle the line between function and “something that makes [her] feel like a superstar diva.”
 She hopes this look will inspire people to get dressed up in something daring and bright as a way to uplift their spirits.
 “Take fashion risks,” she adds.
 “Just do it.”

-As of Thursday morning, you can shop Vernon’s custom-made yellow gown and matching turban, while supplies last, on Eloquii.com for $129 and $24.95, respectively.
-And watch out for the final two tastemakers revealed on Friday and Saturday.
+As of Thursday morning, you can shop Vernon’s custom-made yellow gown and matching turban, while supplies last, on Eloquii.com.